Mission: Instructure makes smart software that makes smarter people.

 CANVAS ISN’T JUST A PRODUCT.

-It’s a breath of fresh air.
 It’s an educational revolution.
 It’s a powerful new way to–pardon our optimism–change the world.
-It’s a rapidly growing startup with an industry-pushing platform, 300+ talented employees and millions of passionate students and teachers.
-And, sure, there’s also a pretty incredible product in there too.
+And, yes, there’s an industry-pushing learning management system used (and loved) by millions of passionate students and teachers in there too.

 INSTRUCTURE QUICK FACTS-